takoikatakotako/en.swiswiswift.com/content/post/2019-11-05/index.md

 <br>

-.p12 ファイルから証明書と秘密鍵を取り出す方法です。
+How to retrieve a certificate and private key from a .p12 file.
-AWS SNS を Terraform で書くときに必要でした。
+I needed it when I was writing AWS SNS with Terraform.

 {{< highlight html >}}
 $ openssl pkcs12 -in xxxx.p12 -nodes -nokeys -out certificate.pem